jbremnant/project_ledi/doc/rst/page02_assembly.rst

    |pt_zdiode| This part also looks like a cylinder, but in orange.
 It is similar to the diode
    described above, but allows current to flow in the reverse direction when the voltage is above a certain value.
+Therefore the **ORIENTATION MATTERS** for this component too.
    The black strip on one end indicates the "blocking" side.
 You will need to carefully match this strip with the PCB silkscreen.

 .. _LED: